 If you want to keep your course content hidden while you are building it, set the status of your modules and/or topics as Draft.

 Note If your course is SCORM 2004-compliant, any new modules you create are outside the sequencing and navigation built into the SCORM package.

 Create a new module

-- On the Table of Contents page, enter your new module title in the Add a module... field, which is below the Table of Contents title and any existing modules.
+- On the Content page, enter your new module title in the Add a module... field, which is below the Table of Contents title and any existing modules.

 - Press Enter or click outside the field to add the module.

 - Click on the module you want to add a sub-module to from the Table of Contents panel.